kolkhis/lab-utils/k8s-setup/README.md

 - `kubelet`
 - `kubectl`
 - `kubeadm`
+- `containerd`

-The container runtime engine used in this installation is `containerd`.
+The container runtime engine used in this installation is `containerd`, which is additionally installed alongside K8s administration tools.

 System configuration performed: